-Unless you work in a pure creative environment such as a web agency you may have experienced this at some point in your career in User Experience.
-One of the biggest misconceptions fellow professionals can have in the office in general is how they incorrectly reference the tasks a UX designer does.
+Unless you work in a purely creative environment such as a web agency you may have experienced this at some point in your career in User Experience.
+One of the biggest misconceptions and challenges fellow professionals can have in the office, in general, is how they incorrectly reference the tasks a UX designer does.

 Many times I’ve had people ask me to create a mockup.
-My reply many times has been, “based on what exactly?”, only to understand via more probing questions that they require the creation of a wireframe.
+My reply many times has been, “based on what exactly?”, or “what do you mean when you say mockup?”, only to understand via more probing questions that they require the creation of a wireframe or something else.

 So what is the difference between Wireframes, Mockups and Prototypes?

 A wireframe is a skeletal representation of an interface.
 This interface could be a webpage, mobile app or software.
 They look different, they communicate something different and they serve different purposes than a UI design would.
 Sketches are normally in black, shades of grey and white.
 Wireframes generally go to some length to help the observer understand where elements live within a layout and how elements relate to each other.
 There are two main types of Wireframes; low-fidelity and high-fidelity.